magentabusiness/magentabusiness.github.io/_includes/templates/install/azure/aks-upgrading.md

-## Upgrading to new ThingsBoard version
+## Upgrading to new IoT Hub version

 Merge your local changes with the latest release branch from the repo you have used in the [Step 1](#step-1-clone-thingsboard-ce-k8s-scripts-repository).